 The Company maintains a team-based approach to target bonuses, in which employees at the same level are eligible to receive the same target bonus as a percentage of base salary.
-These levels remained the same as in 2018.
-Thus, for 2019, our CEO's target bonus was 100% of his base salary and our other NEOs' target bonuses were 50% of their respective base salaries.
+These levels remained the same as in 2019.
+Thus, for 2020, our CEO's target bonus was 100% of his base salary and our other NEOs' target bonuses were 50% of their respective base salaries.

 Under our annual bonus program, corporate goals and performance targets are reviewed and approved by the Compensation Committee, which gives its recommendations to the Board of Directors.
-For fiscal year 2019, following recommendation from our Compensation Committee, our Board of Directors approved 44 performance goals in the nine operational areas set forth below, each of which could be achieved at threshold, target and stretch goals of 75%, 100% or 125-150%, respectively.
-Given that certain of our corporate goals are related to our business strategy or are goals shared with partners, and thus are highly confidential, we do not publicly disclose them.
+For fiscal year 2020, following recommendation from our Compensation Committee, our Board of Directors approved 42 performance goals in the ten operational areas set forth below, each of which could be achieved at threshold, target and stretch goals of 75%, 100% or 150%, respectively.
+Given the large number of performance goals, no one performance goal has a material impact on the amounts payable to our named executive officers.
+In addition, certain of our corporate goals are related to our business strategy or are goals shared with partners, and thus are highly confidential, we do not publicly disclose them.
 We believe their disclosure would provide our competitors, customers and other third parties with significant insights regarding our confidential business strategies that could cause us substantial competitive harm.
-These goals were set by our Board of Directors at a level our Board of Directors and Compensation Committee determined would require substantial effort to be achieved, such that the goals would not be expected to be achieved with average or below average performance.
+The 42 performance goals were set by our Board of Directors at a level our Board of Directors and Compensation Committee determined would require substantial effort to be achieved, such that the goals would not be expected to be achieved with average or below average performance.

-In January 2020, the Compensation Committee reviewed our 2019 performance under our corporate goals and the Board of Directors determined, after reviewing the recommendations from the Compensation Committee, overall corporate achievement under our annual bonus program of 122.3%.
-The areas of our corporate goals, their corresponding weights, and our actual achievement for 2019 are set forth in the table below.
+In January 2021, the Compensation Committee reviewed our 2020 performance under our corporate goals and the Board of Directors determined, after reviewing the recommendations from the Compensation Committee, overall corporate achievement under our annual bonus program of 124.2%.
+The areas of our corporate goals, their corresponding weights, and our actual achievement for 2020 are set forth in the table below.

 Corporate Goal Performance Area Weighting (%) Actual Weighted Achievement (%)

-UDENYCA® commercial goals 30.0 39.9
+UDENYCA® commercial goals 20.0 28.1

-UDENYCA® commercial production supply 17.5 23.3
+UDENYCA® commercial production supply 20.0 23.0

-UDENYCA® on body injector 7.5 7.5
+Additional presentations of UDENYCA® 7.5 11.3

-CHS-131 15.0 18.1

-CHS-1420 7.5 7.8
+CHS-1420 12.5 17.5

-CHS-0214 7.
-5 6.6

-Ophthalmology franchise 5.0 6.0
+CHS-2020 12.5 16.3

+FYB201 - BioEq Lucentis 5.0 2.0

+IBI-305 Innovent Avastin 5.0 3.8

+Oncology franchise 7.5 7.5

-Finance 5.0 6.1
+Finance 7.5 10.9

-Legal 5.0 7.0
+Legal 2.5 3.8

-Total 100.0 122.3
+Total 100.0 124.2